 ideas and interests

-This work stems from the idea of the picturesque.
-I am interested in the formation of the beautiful and the sublime in the quotidian landscape.
-The project is a collection of picture postcards that employ a suspended tree limb in the foreground as a compositional framing device.
-This visual language offers the viewer a vantage point and often evokes an image of the place as a destination for adventure, nostalgia, escape or enterprise.
-In this series of 100 postcards, the actual point of interest has been painted over, leaving the lure of the place open.
+This collection of landscape paintings developed from picture postcards that employ suspended tree limbs in the foreground as a compositional framing device.
+This familiar visual language offers the viewer a vantage point and often evokes an image of the place as a destination for adventure, nostalgia, or enterprise.
+In this series of postcards, the point of interest has been painted over, suggesting an alternative route to the lure of the place.

 Such a classic excuse it should be bronze by now.
 Modest Mouse.